 I press my Solvent Butter into a silicone candy mold to separate the oil from the material to filter this out of our oil.
 I also put some parchment paper on it to be easily removed (pictured).

-You can use any mold or silicon molds to shape your “solvent butter” into anything you want!
-I have a cleanup tool, just a cheap dollar store spatula with a long handle for easy pressing (pictured).
+You can use any mold or silicon mold to shape your “solvent butter” into anything you want!
+I have a cleanup tool, just a cheap dollar-store spatula with a long handle for easy pressing (pictured).
 I’ve also heard that using the back of a spoon will work as a substitute.

 I believe that you can press the oil into a jar, and you’ll still be able to use it (with most of the material filtered out).
-However, there will always be residual plant matter in your oil if you do this, which won’t hurt anything, but it might not taste perfect either.
+However, if you do this, there will always be residual plant matter in your oil, which won’t hurt anything, but it might not taste perfect.

 Some would call this extra work taking us off task from maximizing the THC content of our oil/marijuana.
-Still, if you are making oil for medical purposes, it’s essential to have a little plant matter in your product as possible.
+Still, making oil for medical purposes is essential to have as little plant matter in your product as possible.

 Step 8: Enjoy Your Finished Product!